 ID Management Measures Evidence of implementation When to implement Responsibility for implementation Reference or source.
-Tempo orary Waterway Crossings SW41 Temporary waterway crossings will consider the following: Design, construct and maintain the crossing in accordance with the requirements of the Blue Book (Landcom, 2004) Maintain fish passage in accordance with DPI Fisheries guideline "Why do Fish Need to Cross the Road?
-Fish EWMS During construction Environmental Site Representative TfNSW QA G38 Passage Requirements for Waterway Crossings" Use material that will not result in fine sediment material entering the waterway.
-Rock used must be hard, sound, durable rock, free of fine particles and not contaminated with foreign materials Provide erosion and sediment controls at entry/exits points of the crossing to minimise mudtracking on the crossing.
-SW42 Liaise with nearby residential or commercial property owners to determine any water discharge requirements (i.e. frequency of discharge, volumes, water quality criteria, etc.).
+Tempor ary Waterway Crossings SW41 Temporary waterway crossings will consider the following: Design, construct and maintain the crossing in accordance with the requirements of the Blue Book (Landcom, 2004) Maintain fish passage in accordance with DPI Fisheries guideline "Why do Fish Need to Cross the Road?
+Fish Passage Requirements for Waterway Crossings" Use material that will not result in fine sediment material entering the waterway.
+Rock used must be hard, sound, durable rock, free of fine particles and not contaminated with foreign materials Provide erosion and sediment controls at entry/exits points of the grapping to minimize multipacking on the grapping EWMS During construction Environmental Site Representative TfNSW G38 SW42 Liaise with nearby residential or commercial property owners to determine any water discharge requirements (i.e., frequency of discharge, volumes, water quality criteria, etc.).
 Make allowances in the design and construction of the temporary waterway crossings or diversions for such requirements.
 Requirements for temporary waterway diversions are to be discussed at the Environmental Risk Assessment Workshop required under G36 (Clause 3.2.1).
-Consultation records During construction Environmental Site Representative TfNSW QA G38 SW43 Visually monitor the water quality upstream and downstream of any temporary waterway crossings or diversions to identify any water quality impacts caused by your construction activities.
+Consultation records During construction Environmental Site Representative TfNSW G38 SW43 Visually monitor the water quality upstream and downstream of any temporary waterway crossings or diversions to identify any water quality impacts caused by your construction activities.
 Maintain any records in accordance with Clause 3.1.2.
-Inspection records During construction Environmental Site Representative TfNSW QA G38 Chemi ical Storage and refuelling SW44 Storage, handling and use of dangerous goods and hazardous substances must be in accordance with the Work Health and Safety Act 2011 and the Storage and Handling of Dangerous Goods Code of Practice (WorkCover NSW, 2005).
+Inspection records During construction Environmental Site Representative TfNSW G38 Chemical Storage and refuelling SW44 Storage, handling and use of dangerous goods and hazardous substances must be in accordance with the Work Health and Safety Act 2011 and the Storage and Handling of Dangerous Goods Code of Practice (WorkCover NSW, 2005).
 Inspection records During construction Environmental Site Representative REMM HS04 SW45 All fuels, chemicals, and liquids must be stored on slopes less than 1:10 and at least 50 m away from waterways (including existing stormwater drainage systems) and flood prone areas.
 Secure, bunded areas must be provided around storage areas for oils, fuels and other hazardous liquids.
-Inspection records During construction Environmental Site Representative REMM HS05 TfNSW QA G36
+Inspection records During construction Environmental Site Representative REMM HS05 TfNSW G36